PPE & Sanitation Procedures

 PPE

-Many practitioners have opted into the use of surgical scrubs or labcoats in order to minimize potential contamination of their personal clothing.
+Some practitioners have opted into the use of surgical scrubs or labcoats in order to minimize potential contamination of their personal clothing.
 These are laundered appropriately.
-All practitioners are encouraged to follow rigorous procedures for bringing personal items into the clinical area, as well as taking items home with them from the clinic.

 Filtration and airflow

-We have added high quality HEPA filters to all treatment rooms and have rearranged our treatment room layout so the majority of rooms have an opening window to allow for fresh air.
-Ventilation is one of the most important pillars of infection control for a virus like this, so it's a good thing our clinic sticks out in the middle of the windy Columbia River.
+We have added high quality HEPA filters to all treatment rooms & common spaces and have rearranged our treatment room layout so the majority of rooms have an opening window to allow for fresh air.
+We monitor and maintain our filters appropriately to ensure they are maximally effective.